LearnOnDemandSystems/docs/tms/targets/class-find.md

-# Targeted Help for Searching for a Class
+# Help with Searching for a Class

 > [!Alert] Please be aware that not all functionality covered in the linked articles may be available to you.